clay/amphora/README.md

 ## Introduction
 Byline is guided by three principles:

-1. [Organize your code](##organize) in a maintainable way – to keep Developers sane.
-// Developers...
-2. [Edit your content](##edit) with friendly tools - so Creators are a button away from publishing.
-// Creators...
-// Users...
-3. [Compile your website](##compile) for performance – so Users have a fast and happy experience.

-Byline is a set of guidelines and tools that optimizes to the needs of each scope.
+1. Everything is a component
+2. Ease of editing
+3. Performance

 Most of Byline is optional.
 Use what's useful to you.
 Ignore the rest.

 ## Organizing with Byline
 Byline helps you organize your website's code and assets with a focus on long-term maintainability through components.
 We start by discarding the typical MVC folder structure, and instead separate concerns into two areas that better map to the needs of web development: components and sites.

-A typical folder structure of a Byline instance might look like this:
+Therefore, a typical folder structure of a Byline instance might look like this:
 ```
 /components  (Web Components)
 /sites       (site-level settings, routes, and assets)
 ```

-## Web Components in Byline
-### What are Web Components?
+### How does Byline Support Web Components?
 Web Components are reusable, configurable, self-contained pieces of the web.
 An official standard is still evolving, but Web Components aim to make development dramatically more maintainable.

-### How does Byline Support Web Components?
 Byline offers a way to embrace tomorrow's Web Components today, by combining today's Web Standards with tomorrow's philosophy of Web Components.
 No need to wait for browsers to implement a new common standard.
 Nor do you need to shim on the client-side, to the detriment of performance.

-### Byline Components are Present and Future Compatible
 As the official standard for Web Components emerges, Byline will evolve to support it, giving creations in Byline an upgrade path as browsers evolve.

 ### How to create a component in Byline
-1. Make a new directory in `/components`.
-2. Create the following structure:
+Components in Byline usually have the following structure:
 ```
-/component-name   (unique name of your web component)
+/component-name     name of your web component
-      /media          (JPG, PNG, GIF, and SVG assets)
+    /media          JPG, PNG, GIF, SVG, etc.
-      template.html   (HTML, preferably semantic)
+    template.html   your template, preferably semantic
-      all.css         (CSS specific to your component)
-      client.js       (client-side javascript)
+    all.css         component-scoped css
+    client.js       your client-side javascript
-      schema.yml      (describes the data specific to your component)
+    schema.yml      describes how the component's data is edited
 ```

-All files are optional.
-Use what's useful.
-Ignore the rest.
+All of these files are optional.

 ### Template Language Support
 Byline Components can be made with over 30+ templating languages using [multiplex-templates](https://github.com/nymag/multiplex-templates), such as [jade](https://github.com/jadejs/jade), [mustache](https://github.com/mustache/mustache.github.com),